-Is your favorite store trumpeting a 50 percent off sale or other price-slashing offers that seem too good to resist?
+Is your favorite store trumpeting a 50% off sale or other price-slashing offers that seem too good to resist?
 Think twice before you plunk down your hard-earned cash.

 The fiction of the ‘list price’

-Here’s another example from Stacy Johnson, founder of Money Talks News: A Samsung TV on Amazon is selling for about $600 — 20 percent, or about $150 off the “list price” of $750.
+Stacy Johnson, founder of Money Talks News, offers another tale of how an alleged “great deal” is often less than it appears.
+He cites the example of a Samsung TV on Amazon selling for about $600.
+That is 20%, or about $150, off the “list price” of $750.
 Looks like a good deal, right?

-But with just a little research you can find the same TV on Google Shopping, with lots of places selling this TV, shipping included, for about $550.
-That’s $50 less than Amazon.
+But with just a little research you can find the same TV on Google Shopping, with lots of places selling this TV — shipping included — for about $550.
+That’s $50 less than the Amazon price.

-So, what the lesson here?
-Always assume the list price and savings on such “deals” are simply made up.
-Research is the key to make sure that you’re really getting the bargain you want.
-The Internet makes it easy to do!
+So, what is the lesson here?
+Always assume the list price and savings on such “deals” might be simply made up.
+Research is the key to making sure you’re really getting the bargain you want.
+The internet makes that easy to do.

-And then, even when you think you have a great deal in hand, do a little more research on your own.
+Even when you think you have a great deal in hand, do a little more research on your own.
 Remember, every retailer — whether you are shopping in a store or online — is trying to get the most money out of you.
-Only with some effort will you see whether the price they ask is fair or not.
+Only with some effort will you see whether the price being asked is fair or not.